 The Free Speech Stamp

-At the time we were briefed, a few months before the US presidential election, strong events were happening in America: The USPS was going through a budget shortage and mailboxes were being removed from the streets in broad daylight, threatening the effectiveness of the mail voting system.
+A few months before the presidential election, the USPS was going through a budget shortage, and the then president’s actions were threatening the very foundation of the mail voting system.

-So when we were asked to come up with a headline-grabbing stunt to promote the release of The Trial of The Chicago 7, we decided to entrench our idea at the intersection of reality and our film's main theme of freedom of speech.
+So, when asked to promote the release of The Trial of the Chicago 7, we entrenched our idea at the intersection of reality and free speech, the main theme of the film.

-We launched a collection of limited-edition postage stamps, which served a double purpose: promote our film by being a micro-poster that redirected to the trailer, and gave people the opportunity to provide funds to an institution through which many Americans cast their vote for the 2020 elections.
+We launched a collection of limited-edition postage stamps, which promoted our film by serving as a micro-poster that redirected to the trailer and, most importantly, gave people the opportunity to provide funds to an institution through which many Americans cast their vote.

-After all, what's a more important form of freedom of speech than the right to vote without any government interference.
+After all, there’s no higher form of freedom of speech than the right to vote without government interference.

 Inside the Stamps